-- details of the criteria for awarding the contract; - if possible, the score or ranking the company achieved against those criteria; - if possible, the score or ranking the winning company achieved; and - the name of the winning company - O2 There must be at least 10 calendar days between sending this notice and the end of the contract.
+- if possible, the score or ranking the company achieved against those criteria; - if possible, the score or ranking the winning company achieved; and - the name of the winning company - O2 There must be at least 10 calendar days between sending this notice and the end of the contract.
 Special rules apply if a company asks us for a debrief on the tender process.
 Even if a company asks for a debrief outside of the standstill period, we must still provide this.
 In this instance, you must get advice from the appointed procurement advisor as soon as possible.
 The appointed procurement advisor will be a person with legal or procurement qualifications.